bhrutledge/jahhills.com/README.md

 Clone this repo.

-Create a Python 3.7 virtual environment in `venv`.

 Copy `hth/env.example` to `.env` in the same directory, then edit to change settings.

 Set `DJANGO_SETTINGS_MODULE=hth.settings DEBUG=True`, e.g. using [direnv](https://direnv.net/)

-Bootstrap and validate the environment with `make`.
+Bootstrap the environment with `make`.

 Run the test suite with `make test`